-#WhyIDidntReport, a passion project started by Thomas Shim, Ha Jung Song and myself, is a social movement to hear, believe and fight for sexual assault survivors who haven’t reported their stories.
+#WhyIDidntReport, a passion project, is a social movement to hear, believe and fight for sexual assault survivors who haven’t reported their stories.

 CD: Thomas Shim Creatives: Bowook Yoon, Ha Jung Song